vinnie-fialok/Obsidian/WI00711495 - CW Charge Code to Carrier Code Mapping.md

 - make a new lookup in `AccChargeCodeUniversalCodeMappingLookups.cs` in the Rating solution that is of type CodeDescriptionPairList

 **2. Charge code input**
-- make a lookup in
+- make a lookup in `AccChargeCodeUniversalCodeMappingLookups` similar to `UniversalChargeCodeBizoList`.